usaid-cs/yesterday-i-learned/js-ecmascript-6.md

 * You [cannot](http://stackoverflow.com/questions/30340005/importing-modules-using-es6-syntax-and-dynamic-path) import dynamic paths.
 (In python, you `__import__(dynamic)`.)
 * `require('a library')` is slower than imports, as the latter can be optimised statically.
 * `import` is [not](http://adrianmejia.com/blog/2016/08/12/Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond/#Imports) available in node 6.
+* Use [the `module` script type](https://developers.google.com/web/fundamentals/primers/modules), i.e. `<script type="module" src="foo.ejs">`, and you can import things in your script.
+* [Modules are evaluated only once](https://developers.google.com/web/fundamentals/primers/modules), while classic scripts are evaluated however many times you add them to the DOM.

 ## Async/Await (ES7)